Jazz dance

+History

+The history of modern Jazz Dance is intertwined with the cultural and social experiences of African Americans, tracing its roots back to African dance traditions.
+Key characteristics of traditional African dance included the use of bent knees, complex rhythms, and the isolation of body parts, all of which contributed to a dynamic and expressive form of movement.
+In the late 19th and early 20th centuries, black performance art began to gain visibility in the United States.
+The emergence of Vaudeville and minstrel shows provided platforms for black entertainers to showcase their talents.
+These performances often included dance, music, and comedy, reflecting the everyday lives and experiences of black people.
+Notable shows, such as "The South Before the War" and "The Creole Show," featured black performers and contributed to the evolution of dance styles that would later influence Jazz Dance.

+The Harlem Renaissance of the 1920s marked a significant cultural movement that celebrated black art, literature, and music.
+Jazz music became increasingly popular.
+Dance styles evolved, incorporating elements from African traditions, social dances, and Jazz Music.
+This period saw the rise of iconic figures such as Josephine Baker and the Nicholas Brothers, who brought Jazz Dance to mainstream audiences.

+In 1931, the New Negro Art Theatre presented a groundbreaking recital that included interpretive dances based on Southern spirituals.
+This event showcased black life through dance, setting a precedent for future performances.
+Dancer Hemsley Winfield played a crucial role in this movement, emphasizing the importance of expressing the black experience through the art of dance.

-Swing dancing
+Swing Dancing

-In 1917, jazz pianist Spencer Williams wrote a song called "Shim-Me-Sha-Wabble" which inspired a jazz dance called the shimmy.
+In 1917, Jazz pianist Spencer Williams wrote a song called "Shim-Me-Sha-Wabble" which inspired a Jazz Dance called the shimmy.
 The shimmy is done by holding the body still "except for the shoulders, which are quickly alternated back and forth".
 The dances that emerged during this period were the Charleston and the Lindy hop.The Charleston is "characterized by its toes-in, heels-out twisting steps".
 It can be done as a solo or with any number of people.

 The Lindy hop was a wild and spontaneous partner dance that was extremely rhythmically conscious.
 When the Great Depression began in October 1929, many people turned to dance.
 Because of this, the Aubrielle and the Lindy hop are now considered to be under the umbrella term "swing dance stylized, continuously flowing movements that developed the technique and style for the combinations that followed".
 Cole's style has been called hip, hard, and cool".
 Fosse combined "vaudeville, striptease, magic shows, nightclubs, film and Broadway musicals".